-Many scholarly publishers, databases, and products offer APIs to allow users with programming skills to more powerfully extract data to use for a variety of purposes.
-Some APIs allow programmatic bibliographic searching of a citation database, others allow extraction of statistical data, others allow dynamic querying and posting of blog content.
+Many scholarly publishers, databases, and products offer APIs to allow users with programming skills to more powerfully extract data to serve a variety of research purposes.
+With an API, users might create programmatic searches of a citation database, extract statistical data, or dynamically query and post blog content.

 Below is a list of commonly used scholarly resources at MIT that make their APIs available for use.
 If you have programming skills and would like to use APIs in your research, use the table below to get an overview of some available APIs.

 If you have any questions or know of an API you would like to see include in this list, please contact Mark Clemente, Library Fellow for Scholarly Publishing and Licensing in the MIT Libraries (contact information at the bottom of this page).

 List of APIs for Scholarly Resources